cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 2. Figure out which API calls influence that state.
 3. Create the simplest possible implementation of those API calls that results in the correct state.
 This is the raw model.
 4. Randomly make API calls against your model.
 You might need some heuristics or bespoke logic to make sure these random calls result in good coverage (see [Limitations](#limitations)).
-5. Record the random API calls made ('actions') and obervations of the state made at regular intervals.
+5. Record the random API calls made ('actions') and observations of the state made at regular intervals.
 Together this data forms a trace.
 Repeated many times from the zero state you obtain *traces*.
 6. Create a 'driver': some code that wraps the API of the SUT and can interpret traces and 'test' those traces against the SUT.
 For each tested trace, setup the SUT to a suitable zero state, and make each API call as in the trace.
 For each state observation in the trace, check that the SUT state corresponds.

 ## Benefits